-Chapter 2

-The History of Palestinian Literature for Children
+2 The History of Palestinian Children’s Literature

-Introduction

 Abstract

 This chapter provides a preliminary historical overview of Palestinian children’s literature since the 1917 establishment of the British Mandate in Palestine before focusing on the period of 1948 until today.
 It divides Palestinian children’s literature into three periods: Palestinian children’s literature in Israel since 1948; in the Palestinian diaspora since 1948; and in the Palestinian Authority since 1967.

+Introduction

 Many Palestinian writers in Israel, the West Bank, Gaza, and the diaspora have contributed to the development of Palestinian children’s literature.
-This chapter focuses on the general history of this literary sub-genre from 1967 to the present.
+This chapter focuses on the general history of this literary subgenre from 1967 to the present.

 Elad-Bouskilia considers Palestinian literature as that which is written by Palestinians.
 This definition was unproblematic only until 1948, with every Palestinian who wrote literature, whether within or outside Palestine until 1948, deemed a Palestinian writer.
 However, 1948 was a turning point, as the Palestinian literary community became divided between those who lived and wrote inside Israel and those who did so outside.
 Elad-Bouskilia believes that the questioning of whether some were Palestinian writers at all was driven by political considerations and not by how those writers defined themselves (Elad-Bouskilia 14–24, Cohen 122, Gottsfeld 76).